quintel/documentation/docs/contrib/gql.md

 title: Graph query language (GQL)
 ---

 GQL is used to calculate values that are used in the graphs, tables and figures that can be viewed in the model.
-Users can check values themselves by using the GQL-sandbox in ETEngine. {TO DO: update}
+An overview of all gqueries can be found in [this folder](https://github.com/quintel/etsource/tree/master/gqueries).

+## Gqueries

+Gqueries are in fact stored GQL procedures that have a key.
+So that if the user wants to know the total co2 emissions of an area, it can request the ETEngine for gquery `total_co2_emissions` and does not have to worry about the underlying intricacies.

-## Writing gqueries
+### Writing gqueries

 Please note that the output that is printed in this documentation is dependent on the scenario the user is using.
 GQL is case sensitive.
-Since all GQL-functions are written in caps, this means that all functions **must** be written in caps in order to function. {TO DO: update}
+Since all GQL-functions are written in caps, this means that all functions **must** be written in caps in order to function.

+##  Functions

-##  Constants
+### Constants

 ```ruby
 MWH_TO_GJ = 3.6